aclaf/flagrant/docs/explanation/grammar.md

 Where `<ARGUMENT_STRING>` is any non-empty string that doesn't match option patterns or subcommand names in the current context.

-**No syntactic restrictions:** Positional arguments can contain any characters including dashes, equals signs, and special characters.
+**No syntactic restrictions:** positional arguments can contain any characters including dashes, equals signs, and special characters.
 The parser treats them as opaque strings.

 ### Positional grouping

 Positional arguments are **collected during parsing** and **grouped after option processing**.
 The grouping algorithm assigns arguments to positional specs based on arity constraints.

-The grouping algorithm is detailed in `specs/parser/behavior.md` and `specs/concepts.md`.
+The grouping algorithm is detailed in the [parser behavior specification](behavior.md) and [concepts guide](concepts.md).
 Key points:

 - Arguments are assigned left-to-right to positional specs in order
 - Each positional spec consumes arguments according to its arity
 - Unbounded positionals consume as much as possible while reserving values for later positionals with minimum requirements

-**Implicit positional spec:** When no positional specs are defined, the parser creates an implicit spec named "args" with arity `(0, None)` to capture all positionals.
+**Implicit positional spec:** when no positional specs are defined, the parser creates an implicit spec named "args" with arity `(0, None)` to capture all positionals.

 ### Interaction with strict mode

-When `strict_options_before_positionals=True`:
+When `strict_posix_options=True`:

 - Once the first positional is encountered, all subsequent arguments become positionals
 - This includes arguments that structurally look like options